iabraham/bioe205/lectures/lec13/index.md

 X(s) + \dfrac{1}{s} \int \limits_{-\infty} ^{0} x(t) dt
 $$}

-Therefore in the presence of all zero initial conditions we can equate integration in time domain with division by $s$ in the Laplace domain - often called multiplication by $\frac{1}{s}$ for obvious reasons.
+Therefore, in the presence of all zero initial conditions we can equate integration in time domain with division by $s$ in the Laplace domain - often called multiplication by $\frac{1}{s}$ for obvious reasons.